 How to get to Neuschwanstein Castle from Munich

-Neuschwanstein Castle is one of the most beautiful castles in Europe and definitely the most visited touristic spot in Germany.
+Neuschwanstein Castle is one of the most beautiful castles in Europe and it definitely has to feature on the top of your Germany bucket list.
 It is located near a little town called Hohenschwangau in South-Germany, close to the Austrian border.
 The castle itself is nested in the foot of the Bavarian Alps so a drop-dead gorgeous view is guaranteed!

 Unfortunately there are no direct flights to the area.
 If you plan to arrive by plane you need to fly either to Munich (Germany) or Innsbruck (Austria).
 Innsbruck is actually closer to Neuschwanstein Castle than Munich, although there is no public transportation available, your only option is to rent a car.
 However if you are planning to visit from Munich, you have all sort of options to choose from.
 Let’s see them one by one!